sheltermanager/asm3/doc/manual/onlineform.rst

     fieldname*email

+The opposite of ^, which will test for the opposite of * where the value given is NOT present somewhere in the value of the field.

+    fieldname^email

 If a value is not supplied, the system will compare against an empty string, so you can test that a field is or isn't empty::